 Home discipline handout.
 We will break the class into groups according to discipline.
 Discuss what holds a discipline together (subject matter, methodology, shared assumptions, theories, concepts, ideas), who do practitioners of that discipline do or study, and what topics or issues related to race, class and gender in Latin America might one study using that discipline.
-Write up a handout on how your discipline views these issues for posting to Blackboard and present it to the class.
+Write up a handout on how your discipline views these issues and post it to the class google drive (https://drive.google.com/open?id=1gHeGUFKHWvfEKcql7Ar19010wY8t3qLy) and present it to the class.
 See below for a list of suggested epistemological questions to consider in this essay, but do not write the handout simply as answers to the questions.

-Response papers: Prepare a one-page typed response to each day's reading.
+Response papers: Prepare a 3-5 page typed response to each assigned book.
 Identify the author's main arguments and disciplinary assumptions, and examine the use of sources, methodology, and theory.
 Provide your own assessment or critique of the readings, including how effectively each author engages issues of race and ethnicity.
 In writing your essays:

-- Identify one main point in the reading that strikes you as most interesting or important - Don't just summarize the contents-exploring significance is more important - Be sure to engage the entire reading - Acknowledge authorship, especially since I want you to engage the authors' main arguments and the evidence that they use, their use of sources, methodology, and theory

-• Be sure to provide your own assessment or critique of the readings.
+- Identify one main point in the reading that strikes you as most interesting or important - Don't just summarize the contents-exploring significance is more important - Be sure to engage the entire reading - Acknowledge authorship, especially since I want you to engage the authors' main arguments and the evidence that they use, their use of sources, methodology, and theory Be sure to provide your own assessment or critique of the readings.